Majoranas with a twist: Tunable Majorana zero modes in altermagnetic heterostructures: Microscopic Models

 Comparing \eqref{wireWithAlt} to the Hamiltonian for the isolated wire in \eqref{bareWire}, every parameter has been renormalized and, in addition, there is a new term with $\tilde{J}$ that describes the induced altermagnetism in the wire.
 As mentioned above, our results provide a microscopic derivation for the Hamiltonian in \cite{ghorashi2024altermagneticRoute} and elucidate how the proximity induced altermagnetic spin-splitting in the wire, parameterized by $\tilde{J}$, is determined from the bare spin-splitting in the altermagnet, parameterized by $J$.

-We now generalize the above result for a wire arranged at an arbitrary angle on the surface of an altermagnet with $d$-wave, $g$-wave or $i$-wave order.
-For these cases, the on-site coupling in \eqref{eq:delta} is no longer suitable since it cannot hold at arbitrary twist angle.
-To avoid problems related to incommensurability, it will be convenient to consider the following low-energy continuum models for the wire and altermagnets:

-where $m_W$ and $m_{AM}$ are the effective masses of the wire and altermagnet respectively, $\mu_{W,C}$ is the Fermi level in the wire (which differs from $\mu_W$ because it absorbs the constant term in the small-$k$ expansion of the cosine), and $\mu_{AM,C}$ parameterizes the band offset between bands in the wire and the altermagnet via $\Delta \mu = |\mu_{AM,C} - \mu_{W,C}|$.
+We next extend the result to a wire rotated by an arbitrary angle $\theta$ on an altermagnet with $d$-, $g$-, or $i$-wave order.
+Since on-site coupling becomes ill-defined at generic $\theta$, we instead adopt the following continuum models for the wire and altermagnet, avoiding lattice-matching issues: where $m_W$ and $m_{AM}$ are the effective masses of the wire and altermagnet respectively, $\mu_{W,C}$ is the Fermi level in the wire (which differs from $\mu_W$ because it absorbs the constant term in the small-$k$ expansion of the cosine), and $\mu_{AM,C}$ parameterizes the band offset between bands in the wire and the altermagnet via $\Delta \mu = |\mu_{AM,C} - \mu_{W,C}|$.

 The assumptions going into the SW expansion break down due to the arbitrarily high momentum modes in the continuum model.
 However, these modes are artificial: they arise when the continuum model is used beyond its region of validity.
-To suppress the unrealistic high-momentum modes, we regularize the tunneling between the wire and the altermagnet with a more realistic Gaussian coupling (See Appendix \ref{rotWire} for further discussion.):
+To suppress the unrealistic high-momentum modes, we regularize the tunneling between the wire and the altermagnet with a more realistic Gaussian coupling (see Appendix \ref{rotWire} for further discussion):

 where $c=\cos{\theta}$ and $s=\sin{\theta}$, with $\theta$ being the angle of the wire relative to the $x$-axis defined by the altermagnet (see insets to Fig.~\ref{fig:effecCoup}), and $\epsilon$ sets the width of the Gaussian coupling, which we set to 1.